What is rheumatoid arthritis?

 Inflammation in the joints causes pain, stiffness and swelling.
 If this inflammation continues, it can lead to damage of the joint.
 The inflammation can affect other organs, such as the nerves, eyes, skin, lungs or heart.

-The symptoms and progression of RA vary widely from person to person.
-In many cases RA starts in a few joints then spreads to other joints over a few weeks to months.
-However, RA can also progress extremely rapidly; some people report that one morning they just could not get out of bed.
+The symptoms of RA vary widely from person to person.
+In many cases, RA starts in a few joints then spreads to other joints over a few weeks to months.
+RA can also progress extremely quickly; some people report that one morning they just could not get out of bed.

-The earliest symptoms of RA can be non-specific, including feeling unwell or tired, soreness in or around joints, low-grade fever, and weight loss/poor appetite.
+The earliest symptoms of RA can be non-specific, including feeling unwell or tired, soreness around joints and muscles, low-grade fever, and weight loss/poor appetite.
 As time goes on, RA can involve more and more joints on both sides of the body, often in a “symmetrical” pattern.